 - Can a cyst come out in your period?

-- How do you know if a cyst is infected?
+- How would I know if my ovarian cyst burst?

 - Can a cyst make you feel pregnant?

 When should I be concerned about an ovarian cyst?

 If you know you have an ovarian cyst and you experience any of the following symptoms, get medical help right away.